 There’s no virtual reality riding, but you can ride to videos of iconic cycling routes.
 Some sessions replicate the intensity of real pro-race finales.

 As we’ll explain later, having swallowed The Sufferfest, Wahoo SYSTM has more in common with no-nonsense TrainerRoad.
-It’s similarly priced, but different to Zwift with its video-game graphics and growing number of virtual worlds.
+It’s similarly priced, but different from Zwift with its video-game graphics and growing number of virtual worlds.

 What is Wahoo SYSTM?